twop0intfive/twop0intfive.github.io/README.md

 ### Support or Contact

 Am I having trouble with Pages?
 I should check out their [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and they’ll help me sort it out.

+### Miscellany

+I'm really just doing this to figure out how this all works.
+Sure, I could take another tutorial, or do a course on Pluralsight or something, but that's really not how I learn, so, yeah.
+If you see a mess of commits, that's why.